trenthuber/cbs/README.md

 void compile(char *src);
 ```

 The `compile()` function is given a single source file to compile and will generate an object file with the same name.
 In general, file extensions in your build files are optional as they can usually be inferred based on the function being called.
-This has the added benefit of being able to reuse lists of file names for compiling and linking.
+This has the added benefit of allowing for the reuse of lists of file names for compiling and linking.

-Before you run `compile()`, the global `cflags` variable has to be initialized with a list of flags to pass to the compiler.
-If no flags are needed, than the `NONE` macro should be used; otherwise the `LIST()` macro can be used.
-The value of `cflags` doesn't change between calls to `compile()`, so the same flags can be used for multiple compilations without having to reinitialize.
+The global `cflags` variable can be assigned a list of flags to pass to the compiler using the `LIST()` macro.
+The value of `cflags` is maintained between calls to `compile()`, so the same flags can automatically be used for multiple translation units.
+If you want to clear the compiler flags, the `NONE` macro can be used.

 ```c
 cflags = LIST("-Wall", "-O3");